Tom Lohr lived in the Schleswig-Holstein region of Germany for 4 years while participating in a military exchange program.

 3. Hamburg Has an Extra H

-One of the German abbreviations that is instantly recognizable is HH.
+One German abbreviation that is instantly recognizable is HH.
 The double letters have stood for the city of Hamburg for centuries.
 The most likely place you will find it is on the license plates of vehicles registered in the city of Hamburg.

 German license plates have a system of letters to indicate where the vehicle is from.
 A single letter indicates one of the major cities; S is Stuttgart, M is Munich and so forth.
 Two letters are for medium-size towns, BZ for Bautzen for example.
 Three letters can indicate an even smaller town or an area, GMN for Grimmen for instance.

-Hamburg is one of the largest cities in Europe, yet it's license plate begins with HH, as many other things associated with the city.
+Hamburg is one of the largest cities in Europe, yet its license plate begins with HH, like many other things associated with the city.
 Why is that?
 The HH stands for Hansestadt Hamburg.
 Hansestadt means it was one of the free cities (in which cities operated like countries) several centuries ago, that belonged to the Hanseatic League.
-The Hanseatic League was a mutual trade and defense confederation among regions of northern Europe, chiefly along the Baltic and North Seas.
+The Hanseatic League was a mutual trade and defense confederation among regions of northern Europe, chiefly along the Baltic and North seas.
 Sometime during the formation of Germany from small kingdoms, Hamburg decided to keep its designation.
 Perhaps for nostalgic reasons.

 4. It Has Part of Austria Surrounded